Politics of Poverty

 LIVES ARE AT RISK WHEN INDIGENOUS RIGHTS ARE NOT RESPECTED

 Indigenous lives are at risk.
 Indigenous Peoples that live in proximity to mine sites and extractive industries are often threatened and sometimes killed by actors linked to the mining industry.
-Over a third of assassinations of human rights defenders and Indigenous Peoples have been linked to the mining industry.
-At least 64 Indigenous Peoples were assassinated in 2022-23.
-Companies should be doing more to reduce threats to human rights defenders.
+Mining is the most dangerous sector for human rights defenders, and Indigenous peoples represented more than one-third of global assassinations of defenders in 2023 despite representing only 5% of the population.
 New resources from Oxfam and also from the Voluntary Principles on Security on Human Rights include concrete recommendations for action.

 The Declaration from last week’s energy transition conference states: “We are experiencing an increasing trend of criminalization and attacks against Indigenous Peoples Human Rights Defenders, who speak out against the impositions of mining and energy projects that violate our rights…The lack of legal recognition and respect of Indigenous Peoples’ rights, including the requirement to respect our FPIC, exacerbates land and resource dispossession displacement, destruction of our livelihoods, disintegration of our communities, and disempowerment of Indigenous women and youth in the energy transition.”